I got mired in words rather early in my life.

 How about psychology?
 It’s social science, I insisted.
 They agreed, reluctantly.
 I got a mere substitute for the dream.
 But one must compromise.
 Psychology turned out intriguing.
 And it paid my bills.

 Now, the mind is what fascinates me most.
 I worked in mental health programs.
 But I didn’t do therapy.
 Too queasy and too short on attention span.
 So, I researched and developed programs.
 And wrote like an academic.
+That is, I would hair-split, use big words, and sound obscure.
 Not a good thing if you want to sound like a normal person.
-How else would I get out of that kind of rut?
+There is only a couple of ways I could see myself getting out of that kind of rut.

-Write happy stories as an antidote.
-But happy stories tinged with emotional angst.
+Then, I Wrote happy stories But happy stories tinged with emotional angst.
+Et voila, I found my antidote.

 If you like my way of getting mired in words: